VOLTTRON/volttron/docs/source/agent-framework/core-service-agents/master-driver/master-driver-agent.rst

    python bootstrap.py --drivers

-Master Driver Agent Configuration
+Platform Driver Agent Configuration
 ---------------------------------

-The Master Driver Agent configuration consists of general settings for all devices.
+The Platform Driver Agent configuration consists of general settings for all devices.
 Below is an example config from the
 repository:

 .. code-block:: json